secretstartups/handbook/people-group/people-experience-team/index.html.md

 Once a new team member has completed their onboarding, they are asked to complete the `Onboarding Survey` to share their experience.
 Based on the scores received, the People Experience Associate assigned to the specific team members onboarding, will complete the following:

 - Score of 4 or higher: use own discretion based on the feedback received and see whether there are any improvements or changes that can be made to the onboarding template / onboarding process (this can be subjective).
-- Score of 3 or lower: reach out to the team member that has provided feedback and schedule a coffee chat to further discuss their concerns and feedback provided.
+- Score of 3 or lower: reach out to the team member and schedule a feedback session to further discuss their concerns and feedback provided.

 #### Onboarding Buddy Feedback